Similarity-based Label Inference Attack against Training and Inference of Split Learning: Label Inference in Split Learning

-where $\mu_i = \frac{1}{ \vert c_i \vert}\sum_{d \in c_i}d$ is the centroid of cluster $i$, and $c_i$ is assignment results containing all the data points within cluster $i$.
+where $\mu_i = \frac{1}{ \vert c_i \vert}\sum_{d \in c_i}d$ is the centroid of cluster $i$, and $c_i$ is the assignment results containing all the data points within cluster $i$.
 The $K\textnormal{--}means$ algorithm operates in an iterative manner, i.e., 1) assigning data points to minimize the within-cluster distance in Eq. \eqref{eq:K-means}, and 2) updating the centroids based on the assigned data points of each cluster.

-We summarize the proposed clustering label inference attack for practical split learning in \textbf{Algorithm~\ref{alg:cluster-attack}}.
+We summarize the proposed clustering label inference attack for split learning in \textbf{Algorithm~\ref{alg:cluster-attack}}.
 1) In the input phase, the adversary collects the gradients/smashed data, normalizes the gradients, and initializes the centroids with the auxiliary data (only one labeled data sample of each class).
 2) In the clustering phase, the algorithm follows the standard $K\textnormal{--}means$ steps.
-3) In the output phase, the adversary can directly map the $K$ clusters to the corresponding $K$ labels based on the auxiliary data.
-Note that, in many practical biased datasets(e.g., anomaly detection), the proposed approach can operate even without the auxiliary data.
-The adversary can associate the clusters with label classes based on the distinct distribution of data samples of the biased dataset.
+3) In the output phase, the adversary has the actual labels of labeled samples and their corresponding cluster labels.
+The attacks can map these two sets with the K-M algorithm~\cite{kuhn1955hungarian}.
+Finally, the cluster labels of the collected data can be assigned the mapped actual labels.

+\textit{3) Label Inference with Transfer Learning.} As stated above, the quality of feature extraction (of the smashed data) is critical to the accuracy of label inference attacks.
+As a result, the adversary can leverage the published models of similar tasks to extract the features.
+Various model repositories, e.g., Model Zoo\footnote{\url{https://modelzoo.co/}} and PyTorch Hub\footnote{\url{https://pytorch.org/hub/}}, offer a collection of pre-trained models for utilization.
+This enables potential adversaries to conveniently access and download pre-trained models relevant to similar tasks, facilitating the execution of transfer learning-based inferences.
+After obtaining the pre-trained model, the adversary can exploit the proposed inference attacks, as done in the case of smashed data.